thehatter8/thehatter8.github.io/README.md

 ### Requirements Pre-Snort install

+If you would like to copy me exactly I am starting from a fresh Ubuntu 22.04 VM immediately after the installation, first reboot, and login.

-Start by checking for or installing the following, they are required for building some of the packages we need
+Start by checking for or installing the following, they are required for building some of the packages we need.

-* C++ 14 compatible compiler
+* **C++ 14 compatible compiler**

   * `sudo apt install g++`

-* cmake
+* **cmake**

   * `sudo apt install cmake`

-* git
+* **git**

   * `sudo apt install git`

 ### Main Snort requirements